-How I Shrunk My Stomach Size Without Surgery in 4 Steps
+How I Shrunk My Stomach Size Without Surgery with 4 Simple Rules

-This somewhat controversial article sets out how, over a period of a few weeks, I managed to shrink the size of my stomach and, as a consequence, stopped feeling hungry all the time by taking the following four steps:
+This somewhat controversial article sets out how, over a period of a few weeks, I managed to shrink the size of my stomach and, as a consequence, stopped feeling hungry all the time.
+How did I do it?
+By following four simple rules:

 - Don't Eat Until You've "Been" - Empty your Bowels Before you Eat

 - One, at Most Two Meals a Day